RetGal/Dayon/README.md

 This version comes with a new connection protocol, allowing the clipboard to be shared between assisted and assistant.

+Te app is available directly from the <a href="https://www.microsoft.com/store/apps/9PBM5KW0C790">Microsoft Store</a>.

 Also available as snap:

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/dayon)